Small firm. Deep water.

 Tsubasa Arai荒井 飛翔, bilingual consultant

 One operator, a fleet's worth of output.
-A management-consulting background is paired with an AI operation that compresses the busywork.
-The result: a foreign company gets someone who can size a market, call a Japanese executive, write the deck, and localize the site, at the speed of a team.
+Tsubasa pairs a management-consulting background with an AI operation that compresses the busywork.
+The result: a foreign company gets someone who can size a market, reach a Japanese executive, write the deck, and localize the site, at the speed of a team.

 Fluent in written English and Japanese; outreach and calls run in native Japanese.
 Overseas work isn't new territory.
-An earlier bilingual freelance career cleared US $20,000+ across translation and business development.
+A bilingual freelance practice, begun at university, served clients across the US and Europe in translation and business development — including one engagement retained for 24 consecutive weeks.

 - One accountable operator.
 The principal owns every engagement end to end; you're never handed off to an anonymous team.